United Arab Emirates Real Estate Guide United Arab Emirates

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?

-The Property Register is not open to the general public.
-However, the following parties can inspect the Property Register and obtain a certified copy of the documents:
+The Property Register is not open to the general public in the UAE.
+Access is restricted to parties with legitimate interest.
+The following may inspect the register and request certified copies of the documents from the relevant Land Department:

 Search by: